Religion in India: Sikhism

-Sikhism is a monotheistic religion began in fifteenth-century Punjab with the teachings of Guru Nanak and nine successive Sikh gurus.
+Sikhism is a monotheistic religion that began in fifteenth-century Punjab with the teachings of Guru Nanak and nine successive Sikh gurus.
 As of 2011, there were 20.8 million Sikhs in India.
 Punjab is the spiritual home of Sikhs, and is the only state in India where Sikhs form a majority.
 There are also significant populations of Sikhs in neighbouring Chandigarh, Himachal Pradesh, Jammu division of Jammu and Kashmir, Delhi, and Haryana.
 These areas were historically a part of Greater Punjab.
 However, there is no data for specific number of Nanak followers (Nanakpanthis) in India, but they are believed to be in crores somewhere around 14 crores.
 Karnail Singh Panjoli, member, Shiromani Gurdwara Prabandhak Committee, says that there are several communities within the term ‘Nanakpanthis’ too.
 “There are groups like Sikhligarh, Vanjaarey, Nirmaley, Lubaney, Johri, Satnamiye, Udaasiyas etc. who call themselves Nanakpanthis.
 They follow guru Nanak and Sri Guru Granth Sahib.